Create a Query-Backed Data Source

-Select the Data Source Name Format to be the name that is shown in the Immuta UI.
+Select the Data Source Name Format, which will be the format of the name of the data source in the Immuta UI.

 The data source name will be the name of the remote table, and the case of the data source name will match the case of the macro.

 Enter a custom template for the Data Source Name.
 You may personalize this field as you wish, but it must include a tablename macro.
-The casing of the macro will apply to the Data Source name (i.e., <
+The case of the macro will apply to the data source name (i.e., <

 TABLENAME> will result in "DATA SOURCE NAME").

-Enter the SQL Table Name Format to be the name of the table in the Immuta Query Engine.
-It must include a table name macro but you may personalize it using lowercase letters, numbers, and underscores to personalize the format.
+Enter the SQL Table Name Format, which will be the format of the name of the table in the Immuta Query Engine.
+It must include a table name macro, but you may personalize the format using lowercase letters, numbers, and underscores.
 It may have up to 255 characters.

 6 - Enable or Disable Schema Monitoring